3 tips to choose the best respirator mask for the job

 Combination respirators: These respirators are dual purpose and filter the air from both particulates and fumes.
 For example, you should use a combination respirator on construction demolition sites as both dust and fumes could be present.

 Pro tip: Gas and combination respirators require chemical cartridges to filter toxic fumes.
-Cartridges are labeled using an industry-wide color coding system to indicate which gases or vapors they are capable for filtering.
+Cartridges are labeled using an industry-wide color-coding system to indicate which gases or vapors they are capable of filtering.
 Scroll to the chart at the bottom of the page to guide you to the right cartridge.

 2. Determine the respirator fit you need.